DIY Vocoder and DIY Preamp Using Daisy Seed

 Step 5: Try it Out!

 Once completed, I flashed the code via VS Code + DFU to the Daisy.
 I plugged in my mic to the preamp, then connected the audio out to my audio interface.
-As mentioned earlier, it’s far from perfect.
-When playing back a few samples, it’s hard to determine what is actually being said.
+It’s far from perfect, but does resemble a vocoder to some degree.

 Here’s a small sample: